This set of Aerospace Materials and Processes Multiple Choice Questions & Answers (MCQs) focuses on “Aircraft Materials – Fatigue Test”.

 d) Notches and holes

 Explanation: It is necessary that the specimen being tested to determine fatigue strength not have notches and holes in it.
-The specimen are usually cylindrical rods that do not contain any of the above defects.
+The specimen is usually cylindrical rods that do not contain any of the above defects.

-9. Corrosion of materials results in ___ of fatigue limit.
+9. Corrosion of materials results in ___________ of fatigue limit.

 Explanation: Corrosion of a material is not a desirable quality.
 This is because even a small amount of it can cause a reduction of fatigue limit.
 Even flaws like lack of uniform cross-section in the specimen can have the same effect.